opendatasoft/ods-documentation/source/publishing_data/04_configuring_a_source/connectors/airtable.rst

 .. admonition:: Caution
    :class: caution

-   It is mandatory to be owner of the Airtable table to be able to connect it to Opendatasoft.
+   It is mandatory to be the owner of the Airtable table to be able to connect it to Opendatasoft.

 1. Find your Airtable API URL from :